 YOU MAY NOT NEED TO TAKE METHOTREXATE EVERY DAY.
 Some people have died after incorrectly taking methotrexate every day.
 You must use the correct dose for your condition.

 Methotrexate can cause serious or fatal side effects.
 Tell your doctor if you have diarrhea, mouth sores, cough, shortness of breath, upper stomach pain, dark urine, numbness or tingling, muscle weakness, confusion, seizure, or skin rash that spreads and causes blistering and peeling.

 Before taking this medicine

 You should not use methotrexate if you are allergic to it.
-Methotrexate should not be used to treat psoriasis or rheumatoid arthritis if you have:
+You may not be able to take this medicine if you have:

 alcoholism, cirrhosis, or chronic liver disease;